jarringmars-vpx/mygitactions/README.md

 ## Updates
 Fix: Changed SuperLinter from v3 to v4 to fix the error `[FATAL] Failed to view version file:[/action/lib/functions/linterVersions.txt]`

-Added this line to test git action workflow on push.
+Added line to test git action workflow on push.